Convergence analysis of GMRES applied to Helmholtz problems near resonances: Numerical experiments: a cavity problem with resonances

 \subsection{Influence of the wavenumber on the relative error and the number of iterations}

 We now analyze the behavior of the solution and solver convergence as a function of the wavenumber $k$ for the cavity benchmark introduced above.

-In \cref{fig:cavityErrorNbit}, we plot the relative error and the number of GMRES iterations required to reduce the relative residual below $10^{-6}$, as functions of the wavenumber $k$.
+In \Cref{fig:cavityErrorNbit}, we plot the relative error and the number of GMRES iterations required to reduce the relative residual below $10^{-6}$, as functions of the wavenumber $k$.
 The selected range of $k$ includes two resonance values: \(k_{3,3} = 3\sqrt{2}\pi \approx 13.33\) and \(k_{4,1} = k_{1,4} \approx 12.95\), corresponding to eigenmodes of the Laplacian.

-A pronounced peak in the relative error appears near \(k_{3,3}\), while no such peak is observed near \(k_{4,1}\) (see \cref{fig:cavityError}).
+A pronounced peak in the relative error appears near \(k_{3,3}\), while no such peak is observed near \(k_{4,1}\) (see \Cref{fig:cavityError}).
 This difference is explained by the structure of the source term: it excites only those modes for which both indices \(n\) and \(m\) are odd.
 As a result, modes such as \(u_{4,1}\) and \(u_{1,4}\), which are not excited, contribute negligibly to the solution, and no significant error is observed even when $k$ approaches their corresponding eigenvalues.
+When $k$ coincides with the resonance frequency, the problem becomes singular and numerical resolution is meaningless.

 By contrast, the number of GMRES iterations is sensitive to the proximity of \emph{any} eigenmode, regardless of whether it is excited by the source term.
-This is evident in \cref{fig:cavityNbit}, where two iteration peaks appear near both resonance values.
+This is evident in \Cref{fig:cavityNbit}, where two iteration peaks appear near both resonance values.
 This suggests that the convergence of GMRES deteriorates when the wavenumber is close to an eigenvalue, a behavior we explore in more detail in the following discussion.